Theory and/or History of Madness

 Clover.
 (1999).
 Escape from psychiatry: The autobiography of Clover.
 Ignacio, CO: Rainbow Pots and Press.

-[DVD] Cotton, T. (Director) There is a fault in reality?
+[VIDEO] Cotton, T. (Director) There is a fault in reality.
 [An exploration of the stories of three people who struggled with psychosis].
-Available from www.tigerlilyfilms.com
+Available at: http://tigerlilyfilms.com/films/details/26/there-is-a-fault-in-reality

 Dorman, D. (2003).
 Dante’s cure.
 New York, NY: Other Press.